stevewedig/blog/src/main/java/com/stevewedig/blog/apache/commons/lang3/readme.txt

 I don't want to introduce a dependency on Commons, however Guava don't provide a supserset of the functionality.
 So this directory contains a few files copied over from Apache Commons.
+Modifications have been made to make it GWT compatible.

 Website:
 http://commons.apache.org/proper/commons-lang/